There is an underutilized and sometimes overlooked subset of the workforce that wants and needs employment. That would be people in recovery.

 - Recovery Friendly Workplace.
 This New Hampshire initiative (which has since been adopted by other areas) provides workplaces with the tools and support they need to help employees in recovery remain productive and maintain sobriety.
 Outreach specialists and advisors help companies develop effective policies.

-- Substance Abuse and Mental Health Services Administration.
+- Substance Use Disorder and Mental Health Services Administration.
 Evidence-based practices kit to help develop Supported Employment programs to help people with mental disorders (including substance use) find work and succeed in the workplace.

 - drugabuse.gov – The Science of Drug Use and Addiction: The Basics